Is intermittent fasting good for you?

-In the past decade, fasting has made its way back into Western cultures as a tool for weight loss and health.
-Scientific research is also starting to show positive effects of fasting on weight, chronic disease prevention, and gut health.
+In the past decade, fasting has made its way back into Western cultures as a tool for weight loss and health, particularly for those living with chronic health conditions.

 What is fasting?